vsv2797/TCS/README.md

 This repository contains a Python-based workflow for processing Interferometric Synthetic Aperture Radar (InSAR) time series data.
 The primary goal is to identify, classify, and analyze different types of coherent scatterers, including stable first-order points (like Permanent Scatterers, PS) and less stable second-order points (like Temporary Coherent Scatterers, TCS).

 The workflow uses the Amplitude Dispersion Index (ADI) for initial classification and provides a suite of tools for generating interferograms, filtering phase time series, and interactively visualizing the results.
-InSAR based TS analysis
+InSAR based TS analysis PS and TCS

 ## 🌟 Core Features